Updated on 11 June 2025. Built it in v5.0 and includes performative enhancements. See notes below. Enjoy!

 Timbre Out is the equivalent of Final Out on the 259.
 You can mix a variety of sound sources by adjusting the various other outs - Mod Out (Modulation Oscillator), Osc Out (Primary Oscillator), and Square Out.

-Octave will adjust the Square Wave pitch.
+Octave will adjust the Square Wave octave.

 Symmetry will blend between even and odd harmonics from the Primary Oscillator.
 Timbre will adjust the wave folding of the Timbre Out.